edulinq/lms-toolkit/README.md

 When dealing with groups, there are two structures you need to be familiar with: Groups and Group Sets.
 A group is a collection of students.
-A group set (sometimes denoted as "groupsset") is a collection of groups, often created for a single purpose (e.g., a set of groups created for a specific assignment).
+A group set (sometimes denoted as "groupset") is a collection of groups, often created for a single purpose (e.g., a set of groups created for a specific assignment).
 All groups must exist within a group set.

+### TSV Files

+Various operations may require [TSV files](https://en.wikipedia.org/wiki/Tab-separated_values) (tab-separated) files as input.
+When used, they are usually paired with a `--skip-rows` option to allow you to skip the desired number of header rows (the default value is generally 0).
+Empty lines are ignored, and will not be counted against the `--skip-rows` count.

 ## CLI Tools